winwisely99/web/README.md

 *Makefile* has all the commands necessary for building, starting server, and deploying to Firebase.

-- Change $GOPATH variable in *Makefile* to match your local checked out directory of [WinWisely](https://github.com/winwisely99/web.git)
+- Change $GOPATH variable in *Makefile* to match your local checked out path of [WinWisely](https://github.com/winwisely99/web.git)

 From the checked out root for this project, type in terminal or command line: